ayodele-ademeso/movie-catalogue-app/README.md

     Visit http://localhost:5000 in your browser.

+7. Deploy app on AWS Lambda using Zappa

+    ```bash
+    zappa init

+    zappa deploy

 ## Routes
 The following routes are available on this API:

     /: API's homepage.
-    /health: Checks the health status of the application /api/movies: Accepts either a GET request(to get all movies), or a POST request(for adding movies).
+    /health: Checks the health status of the application.
+    /api/movies: Accepts either a GET request(to get all movies), or a POST request(for adding movies).
     /api/search: Returns a movie or list of movies if search parameter matches.
-    /api/movies/<title>: Accepts a PUT method for updating details of a single movie
+    /api/movies/<title>: Accepts a PUT method for updating details of a single movie.